the-muppet/backblaze-recovery/README.md

-# I need my shit Back(Blaze)!
+# backblaze-recovery

 ## Overview

-This project provides a set of scripts to streamline the process of restoring data from Backblaze B2 cloud storage.
-With different run options allowing for full-bucket sync or targeted single file retrieval.
+This project provides a set of scripts to streamline the process of restoring data from Backblaze B2 cloud storage with different run options allowing for full-bucket sync or targeted single file retrieval.

 ## Components